 I did it again!
 I managed to aggravate my insomnia with another supplement.
 What seemed like a very beneficial and benign vitamin turned out to be a sneaky sleep killer.
 Worst part?
-I unknowingly suffered for almost a month until I figured out what the hell is going on with me – my vitamin D dose was too high and it was causing insomnia!
+I unknowingly suffered for almost a month until I figured out what the heck is going on with me – my vitamin D dose was too high and it was causing some serious sleep issues.
 Let me explain.

 About six weeks ago I started feeling more down than usual.
 Figured this was the winter blues again – no sunshine here, cold, wet – nasty business.
 This was the time to listen to science and start supplementing with Vit D for better mood and sleep.
 And initially it helped – a gentle pick up in mood, less lethargy, more sense of wellness.
 Good to go!

 Two weeks into it I felt like I was doing so good that I could try and quit melatonin altogether (you can read about my experiment here) but I couldn’t fall asleep and it was getting worse and worse.
 That sense of tiredness and sleepiness never came at 10pm as usual.
 The little sleep that I got was very fractured and the dreams were insane: violent, paranoid with deep plots, I mean Hollywood would pay big buks for this stuff.

 I waited two weeks to allow my body to adjust but things weren’t getting any better so I started back on melatonin but my sleep didn’t improve a bit!
 Something was wrong but I didn’t know where to look so I had to do what works best – think what new supplement I recently introduced.
 There were only two suspects – Vitamin D and K2.

 Knowing how beneficial D can be in my climate zone I was very reluctant to point my finger at it so I continued taking it till I finally decided to quit for good and see what happens.
 Bam… Three nights later this alertness at night started subsiding and my sleep is normalizing.